JoarHansson/Savorly/README.md

 A web application that simplifies cooking by decluttering recipes.
 Users can access clean, distraction-free recipes, save them, and organize their favorites.
 Built with **Next.js** and **TypeScript**.

+See the project live [here](https://savorly.site)!

 ## Features

-- 🧹 **Declutter Recipes**: Remove unnecessary content and focus on ingredients and instructions.
+- **Declutter Recipes**: Remove unnecessary content and focus on ingredients and instructions.
-- 📂 **Save, Edit & Organize Recipes**: Manage your favorite recipes in one place.
+- **Save, Edit & Organize Recipes**: Manage your favorite recipes in one place.

-## Getting Started
+## Run locally

 Follow these instructions to set up the project locally.